 Stage 2: Further reductions of the base rates.
 Economic activity reaches the lowest point and stabilizes.
 The stock market expects this development and climbs months before the official end of the recession.

 Stage 3: A substantial improvement in the economic context.
 Approaching the expansion phase.
-Steep curve of interest rates.
+A steep curve of interest rates.
 Equities are already increased considerably and the commodities are following them.

 Stage 6: Economic development becomes worse, the economic cycle is preparing for the transition from the phase of expansion to that of contraction.
 The yield curve turns.